Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Method

 As in our previous study, we compare two types of cloud density distributions, consistent with supersonic (${\cal M}_{\rm turb}\approx 5.5$) turbulence (see Table \ref{Table1}; and \citealt{2008ApJ...688L..79F} for a description of the relevant parameters).
-One type is consistent with divergence-free driven turbulence (`compact solenoidal' clouds with $\sigma_{\rm cloud}=1.9$ and a power-law spectrum, $D(k)\propto k^{-0.78}$, in Fourier space), and the other one is consistent with curl-free driven turbulence (`porous compressive' clouds with $\sigma_{\rm cloud}=5.9$ and a smaller fractal dimension, i.e., $D(k)\propto k^{-1.44}$).
-The log-normal density fields are generated with the pyFC library\footnote{Available at \url{https://bitbucket.org/pandante/pyfc}}, which produces scalar fields that are spatially correlated on a range of scales determined by a minimum wavenumber, $k_{\rm min}\equiv k=8$ and the Nyquist limit, $k_{\rm max}$.
-To insert the pyFC-generated fractal clouds, we mask regions in the cloud layer outside a length of $L_{\rm mc}$, scale the average density to $\bar{\rho}_{\rm cloud,0}$, and interpolate the resulting density data cube into the 3D domain.
-This process ensures that solenoidal and compressive multicloud models contain gas with the same initial average density.
+One type is consistent with divergence-free driven turbulence (`compact solenoidal' clouds with $\sigma_{\rm cloud}=1.9$ and a power-law spectrum, $D(k)\propto k^{-0.78}$, in Fourier space), and the other one is consistent with curl-free driven turbulence (`porous compressive' clouds with $\sigma_{\rm cloud}=5.9$ and a smaller fractal dimension, i.e., $D(k)\propto k^{-1.44}$), but note that we do not drive turbulence explicitly, and we do not include turbulent velocity or magnetic fields in this paper.
+Instead, the log-normal density fields are generated with the pyFC library\footnote{Available at \url{https://bitbucket.org/pandante/pyfc}}, which produces scalar fields that are spatially correlated on a range of scales determined by a minimum wavenumber, $k_{\rm min}=8$ (which determines the number and size of the largest perturbations or `cloudlets') and the Nyquist limit, $k_{\rm max}$ (which corresponds to the grid resolution).
+To insert the pyFC-generated fractal clouds, we mask regions in the cloud layer outside a vertical length of $L_{\rm mc}$, scale the average density to $\bar{\rho}_{\rm cloud,0}$, and interpolate the resulting density data cube into the 3D domain.
+This process ensures that `compact solenoidal' and `porous compressive' multicloud models contain gas with the same initial average density.